sujaypillai/azure-pipelines-agent/README.md

 # Introduction
-This project holds 2 dockerfiles to generate custom Azure DevOps [vsts-agent] docker images
+This project holds 2 dockerfiles to generate custom Azure DevOps Agent [vsts-agent] docker images

 # Getting Started
 To run a VSTS agent on Ubuntu 16.04 for a specific account with a custom agent name, pool and a volume mapped agent work folder: